Nov

 For some reason, Maw Maw found this to be a perfectly appropriate Christmas conversation piece.
 We all went along with it, and juvenile antics such as making the parrot swear became commonplace.

 A few years later, Maw Maw and her cousin Cleo found some mechanical reindeer toys on sale at a local department store.
 They purchased several of them (a real bargain at $9.
 99 each!) in anticipation of Maw Maw’s annual Christmas party.
-One year, my brother, my dad, and I were all a bit tipsy (okay, so we were drunk) and we decided it would be funny to make the reindeer “fight.”
+One year, my brother, my dad, and I were all a bit tipsy (OK, so we were drunk) and we decided it would be funny to make the reindeer “fight.”
 This entailed placing them on an ironing board facing each other, flipping the ON switch, and taking bets to see which one would get knocked off the table first.

 It was a huge hit and these walking, nodding, music-playing reindeer with blinking red noses then became a magical doorway into the modern era for a woman who was born before the First World War and who wore double-knit polyester separates well into her nineties.